India-Serbia Bilateral relations India-Serbia Bilateral relations

 Cultural Relations

-12. Serbian people have lot of interest in Indian culture and Mission has been taking initiatives to enhance and deepen its activities.
+15. Serbian people have lot of interest in Indian culture and Mission has been taking initiatives to enhance and deepen its activities.
 There is also a lot of interest in Serbia on Indian leaders like Mahatma Gandhi, Pt.
 Jawaharlal Nehru and Rabindranath Tagore.
 Tagore visited Serbia in 1926 and gave two lectures in the Belgrade University.
 Serbia has two streets named after Mahatma Gandhi and Pt.
 Jawaharlal Nehru with the busts of the two leaders.
 The streets were named in 1970s and the busts of the leaders installed in late 1990s (Pt.
 Nehru) & 2007 (Mahatma Gandhi), on the occasion of declaration of 2nd October as the International Day of Non-violence.
 Serbia co-sponsored India’s Resolutions at UN for declaring October 2 as International Day of Non-violence and June 21 as International Day of Yoga.

-13. Serbia participated very actively in celebrating 150th Birth Anniversary of Mahatma Gandhi.
+16. Serbia participated very actively in celebrating 150th Birth Anniversary of Mahatma Gandhi.
 The Government of Serbia hosted Mahatma Gandhi’s granddaughter Smt Tara Gandhi Bhattacharjee for her visit to Serbia in April 2019.
 Serbian government translated her book “Reflection of an Extraordinary Era” into Serbian language and published it in Serbia.
 Serbia Post released a commemorative stamp on Mahatma Gandhi.
 City of Belgrade co-organized tree plantation and cycling events.
 Twelve Serbian schools across the country hosted Ambassador of a talk on Gandhiji and his ideals.
 In commemoration of 150th Birth Anniversary of Mahatma Gandhi, the Embassy of India, in association of Indian Council for Cultural Relations (ICCR), organized a Bharatnatyam dance performance in Belgrade on 5 August 2019.

-14. The Embassy launched Sanskrit learning app “Little Guru” in April 2021.
+17. As part of the celebrations to mark the 75 years of India’s independence, the Embassy collaborated with the Department of Posts, Serbia for issue of a stamp on the theme of Äzadi ka Amrit Mahotsav”.
+The Serbian Post released the special stamp in Belgrade on 27 December 2022 in the presence of the former Ambassador of India Mr. Sanjiv Kohli and the Serbian First Dy.
+Prime Minister & Foreign Minister Mr. Ivica Dacic.
+The Embassy launched Sanskrit learning app “Little Guru” in April 2021.
 As part of India @ 75 celebrations, a Talk on Tagore’s visit (in 1926) to Belgrade was organized at the University of Belgrade in May 2021.
-Prime Minister Mr. Narendra Modi, in his monthly address (Mann in Baat) to the nation on 26.12.2021, lauded the efforts of Serbian author Dr. Momir Nikic who had recently written a Sanskrit-Serbian dictionary.
+Prime Minister Mr. Narendra Modi, in his monthly address (Mann in Baat) to the nation on 26.12.2021, lauded the efforts of Serbian author Dr. Momir Nikic who has written a Sanskrit-Serbian dictionary.

-15. On behalf of the Prasar Bharati, the Ambassador of India Shri Sanjiv Kohli signed an MoU with the PINK TV Serbia in October 2022 for mutual cooperation between the two media organizations.
+19. On behalf of the Prasar Bharati, the Ambassador of India Shri Sanjiv Kohli signed an MoU with the PINK TV Serbia in October 2022 for mutual cooperation between the two media organizations.

-17. Indian film shootings have commenced in Serbia.
+21. Indian film shootings have commenced in Serbia.
 First India-Serbia joint production ‘Dev Bhoomi’ by renowned Serbian Director Goran Paskaljevic was shot in Uttarakhand with Indian starcast.
 Shooting of Indian films in Serbia has a new trend in recent years and Serbia has emerged as a new major film destination for Indian film makers.

-18. Indian community in Serbia is quite small, numbering around 200-300 and there is no Indian association.
+22. Indian community in Serbia is quite small, numbering around 2500-3000 and there is no Indian association.

 ………